material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 >Remember, any code you see here is pseudo-code.

-### Step 1: Create a Runtime
+### Step 1: Create a Scheduler

-Runtimes are cheap and easy to create.
-Many Runtimes may exist in an application.
+Schedulers are cheap and easy to create.
+Many Schedulers may exist in an application.
 Let's create one.

-    runtime = Runtime()
+    Scheduler = Scheduler()

 ![](../../_assets/LifeOfAPlan-step1.svg)

 ### Step 2: Create Plans

-All motion in a Runtime begins with a Plan.
+All motion in a Scheduler begins with a Plan.
 Let's create four different types of Plan:

     animation = Tween()
     animation.property = "opacity"